Download the PHP package hotmeteor/spectator without Composer

 Spectator

-Spectator provides light-weight OpenAPI testing tools you can use within your existing Laravel test suite.
+Spectator provides light-weight OpenAPI contract testing tools that work within your existing Laravel test suite.

-Write tests that verify your API spec doesn't drift from your implementation.
+Write tests that guarantee your API spec never drifts from your implementation.

 Tests Latest Version on Packagist PHP from Packagist